ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 An entry in the `WorkPackage` collection is only created by the Work Package Service after verification that the user with the given `user_id` is allowed to access the dataset with the given `dataset_id` (see access checks above).

-In the database, the Work Package Service also keeps track of which file IDs belong to which dataset and which users are allowed to submit data for the individual datasets.
+In the database, the Work Package Service also keeps track of which file IDs belong to which dataset.
 The following association collection is used for this purpose:

 ```python
 DatasetFiles: